mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

 ----------------------

-This utility collects coordinate transformation information from several sources into a single file, see :ref:`BABBIFIJ`.
+This utility collects coordinate transformation information from several sources into a single file.

 mne_convert_dig_data
 --------------------

-This new utility convertes digitization (Polhemus) data between different file formats, see :ref:`BABCJEAD`.
+This new utility convertes digitization (Polhemus) data between different file formats.

 mne_edf2fiff
 ------------

-This is a new utility to convert EEG data from EDF, EDF+, and BDF formats to the fif format, see :ref:`BABHDBBD`.
+This is a new utility to convert EEG data from EDF, EDF+, and BDF formats to the fif format.

 mne_brain_vision2fiff
 ---------------------

-This is a new utility to convert BrainVision EEG data to the fif format, see :ref:`BEHCCCDC`.
-This utility is also used by the mne_eximia_2fiff script to convert EEG data from the Nexstim eXimia EEG system to the fif format, see :ref:`BEHGCEHH`.
+This is a new utility to convert BrainVision EEG data to the fif format.
+This utility is also used by the mne_eximia_2fiff script to convert EEG data from the Nexstim eXimia EEG system to the fif format.

 mne_anonymize
 -------------

-New utility to remove subject identifying information from measurement files, see :ref:`mne_anonymize`.
+New utility to remove subject identifying information from measurement files.

 mne_opengl_test
 ---------------

-New utility for testing the OpenGL graphics performance, see :ref:`CIHIIBDA`.
+New utility for testing the OpenGL graphics performance.

 mne_volume_data2mri
 -------------------

-Convert data defined in a volume created with mne_volume_source_space to an MRI overlay, see :ref:`BEHDEJEC`.
+Convert data defined in a volume created with mne_volume_source_space to an MRI overlay.

 mne_volume_source_space
 -----------------------

-Create a a grid of source points within a volume, see :ref:`BJEFEHJI`. mne_volume_source_space also optionally creates a trilinear interpolator matrix to facilitate converting values a distribution in the volume grid into an MRI overlay using mne_volume_data2mri , see :ref:`BEHDEJEC`.
+Create a a grid of source points within a volume. mne_volume_source_space also optionally creates a trilinear interpolator matrix to facilitate converting values a distribution in the volume grid into an MRI overlay using mne_volume_data2mri.

 mne_copy_processing_history
 ---------------------------

-This new utility copies the processing history block from one data file to another, see :ref:`CJACECAH`.
+This new utility copies the processing history block from one data file to another.

 Release notes for MNE software 2.7
 ##################################